In order to study the classification of statute one must know what are

-A repealing statute is one that repeals an earlier statute.
+A repealing statute is one which repeals an earlier statute.
 This revocation or

 termination may be express or explicit language of the statute or it may be

 necessary implications also.
 For example The Hyderabad District Municipalities

-Act, 1956 was a repealing act that repealed the Hyderabad Municipal and Town
+Act, 1956 was a repealing act which repealed the Hyderabad Municipal and Town